ZhengZhangBU/met-cs665-assignment-3/README.md

 For each assignment, please answer the following:

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+  - I define a family of behaviors.
+The company can select the different email template and easily swap the email template.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+  - the classes' name with "Generator" are concrete Strategy under `email.generator` package. `EmailGenertorContext` is a concrete strategy object and maintains a reference to our 5 strategy objects.
+It's easy to read my code and structure.

 - Describe how you have avoided duplicated code and why it is important.
+  - I create an abstract class that implements `EmailGenerator` class to a base class for subclasses.

 - If applicable, mention any design patterns you have used and explain why they were chosen.
+  - For this assignment, I choose strategy pattern.
+First, we have 5 similar objects with different email format (I think it can be considered as different behaviors and it's easy to add their own behaviors).
+Strategy pattern is easily to manage the behaviors.
+Second, company can select the behaviors, like swap the email templates.

 # Maven Commands